meritlabs/merit/doc/build-osx.md

 2. Build merit-core:

-    Configure and build the headless merit binaries as well as the GUI (if Qt is found).
+    Configure and build the headless merit binaries.

-    You can disable the GUI build by passing `--without-gui` to configure.
+    To build with Merit-Qt GUI app pass `--with-gui` to configure, it will use Qt5 by default; pass `--with-gui=qt4` to build with Qt4

         ./autogen.sh
         ./configure